PyNET-QxQ: An Efficient PyNET Variant for QxQ Bayer Pattern Demosaicing in CMOS Image Sensors: Introduction

-Note that it is hard to obtain ground truth images while training deep learning-based ISP models.
-PyNET \cite{pynet} is trained with RAW images captured by Huawei P20 cameraphone (as an input) and images captured by Canon 5D Mark IV DSLR camera (as a ground truth output).
-However, such datasets may cause issues due to the imperfect alignment between input and output images.
-Also, it may depend on a specific ISP system with subjective components (such as white-balancing, color correction, and demoireing).
-Most other works \cite{demosaic2,demosaic4,demosaic5} apply Bayer CFA to common images to obtain input images, but filtered images have different statistics from sensor-level images because of ISP.
-In this work, we train our model with the {\it hybrid dataset}, a mixture of RAW 3CCD images captured by Hitachi HV-F203SCL and a common dataset DIV2K \cite{div2k}.
-Unlike the standard cameras, each pixelsensor of 3CCD camera captures all sensor level RGB color information, and therefore it can be considered ground truth.
-The corresponding \QxQ{} input image is a filtered RAW 3CCD image by \QxQ{} Bayer CFA.
-Thus, the hybrid dataset contains variable scenes from DIV2K and more accurate color information from 3CCD images.
-We also test the proposed model on \QxQ{} input images obtained by an actual \QxQ{} camera sensor (under development).
+Note that obtaining ground truth images while training deep learning-based ISP models is challenging.
+PyNET~\cite{pynet} is trained with RAW images captured by a Huawei P20 camera phone (as input) and images captured by a Canon 5D Mark IV DSLR camera (as ground truth output).
+However, such datasets can have alignment issues and may depend on specific ISP systems with subjective components.
+Most other works~\cite{demosaic2,demosaic4,demosaic5} apply Bayer CFA to common images to obtain input images, but these filtered images have different statistics from sensor-level images due to ISP processing.
+In this work, we train our model with a hybrid dataset, consisting of RAW 3CCD images captured by a Hitachi HV-F203SCL and the common dataset DIV2K~\cite{div2k}.
+Unlike standard cameras, each pixel sensor of a 3CCD camera captures all sensor-level RGB color information, making it more suitable as ground truth.
+The corresponding Q$\times$Q input is a filtered RAW 3CCD image by Q$\times$Q Bayer CFA.
+Therefore, the hybrid dataset includes a diverse range of scenes from DIV2K and more accurate color information from 3CCD images.
+We also test the proposed model on Q$\times$Q input images obtained by an actual Q$\times$Q sensor (currently under development).

-Our main contributions are summarized as follows. \begin{itemize} \item We propose {\bf the first mobile-friendly demosaicing model for the \QxQ{} Bayer CFA}, PyNET-\QxQ{}.
-More precisely, we modify PyNET for QxQ inputs by introducing residual learning and sub-pixel convolution, then compress (from 181MB to 5MB) for mobile environments. \item We propose a {\bf novel progressive distillation strategy}, which is generally applicable for generative networks. \item We add {\bf sensor-level RAW 3CCD images} to a training dataset that are more suitable for demosaicing tasks than common datasets. \item We demonstrate the performance of our model with {\bf actual \QxQ{} input images} that are obtained from the \QxQ{} camera sensor. \end{itemize}
+Our main contributions can be summarized as follows: \begin{itemize} \item We propose the {\bf first mobile-friendly demosaicing model for Q$\times$Q Bayer CFA}, PyNET-Q$\times$Q. Specifically, we adapt PyNET for Q$\times$Q inputs by introducing skip connection with a gray image and sub-pixel convolution, and then compress the model (from 181 MB to 5 MB) for mobile environments. \item We explore a {\bf progressive distillation strategy in generative tasks}, which allows for more effective training of the compressed network. \item We incorporate {\bf sensor-level RAW 3CCD images} into the training dataset, making it more suitable for demosaicing tasks than common datasets. \item We demonstrate the performance of our model using {\bf actual Q$\times$Q input images} obtained from a Q$\times$Q camera sensor. \end{itemize}